Current Members

 Eashant Thusoo

-Credentials: Molecular and Cellular Biology, Neuroscience, Atmospheric and Oceanic Sciences, BA University of Colorado Boulder
+Credentials: Molecular and Cellular Biology, Neuroscience, BA, University of Colorado Boulder

 Email: thusoo@wisc.edu